-Page 8 of 25

-8.3.11 Affordability Requirements.
-Where any project authorized under a OSRD Special Permit will result in the development of at least eight (8) new dwelling units, the minimum number of dwelling units specified in the table below shall be restricted to meet the definition of Affordable Housing in Section 2.0 of this Bylaw and in the Rules and Regulations.
-All such affordable dwelling units shall be contained within the OSRD unless the Planning Board determines a proposed alternative to be at least equivalent in serving the Town's housing needs after consultation with the Westwood Housing Partnership and the Westwood Housing Authority.
-The affordable dwelling units authorized under the provisions of this Bylaw shall be Local Initiative Program (LIP) dwelling units in compliance with the requirements for the same as specified by the Department of Community Affairs, Massachusetts Department of Housing and Community Development (DHCD), or successor, or affordable dwelling units developed under additional programs adopted by the Commonwealth of Massachusetts or its agencies.
-All said dwelling units shall count toward Westwood's requirements under Massachusetts General Law Chapter 40B, Sections 20-23, as amended and all affordable dwelling units shall remain affordable in perpetuity.
+- 8.3.10.4.4 Special Maintenance Provisions.
+The Town shall be granted an easement over the common open space in all cases, to ensure its perpetual maintenance as open space consistent with the purposes of this Section.
+Such easement shall provide that in the event the corporation, trust, or other owner fails to maintain the open space in good functional condition, the Town may, after notice to the owners and a public hearing, enter the common open space to provide reasonable maintenance, in order to prevent or abate a nuisance.
+The cost of such maintenance shall be assessed against the properties within the development and/or to the owner of the common open space.
+The Town may file a lien against the lot or lots to ensure payment of such maintenance. - 8.3.11 Affordability Requirements.
+Where any project authorized under a OSRD Special Permit will result in the development of ten (10) new dwelling units, a minimum of one (1) of the total number of dwelling units shall be restricted to meet the definition of Affordable Housing in Section 2.0 of this bylaw and in the Rules and Regulations.
+A minimum of two (2) such affordable dwelling units shall be required where an OSRD Special Permit will result in between eleven (11) and sixteen (16) new residential units.
+A minimum of three (3) such affordable dwelling units shall be required where an OSRD Special Permit will result in between seventeen (17) and twenty-three (23) new residential units Where an OSRD Special Permit will result in the development of twenty-four (24) or more residential units, a minimum of fifteen percent (15%), rounded up to the next whole number of the total housing units shall be such affordable dwelling units.
+All such affordable dwelling units shall be contained within the OSRD unless the Planning Board determines a proposed alternative to be at least equivalent in serving the Town's housing needs.
+The affordable dwelling units authorized under the provisions of this Bylaw shall be Local Initiative Program (LIP) dwelling units in compliance with the requirements for the same as specified by the Department of Community Affairs, Massachusetts Department of Housing and Community Development (DHCD), or successor, or affordable units developed under additional programs adopted by the Commonwealth of Massachusetts or its agencies.
+All said units shall count toward Westwood's requirements under Massachusetts General Law Chapter 40B, Sections 20-23, as amended. - 8.3.12 OSRD 4-step Design Process.
+The application shall contain graphic and written material sufficient to demonstrate to the Planning Board that the four-step design process set forth below was performed by a registered landscape architect, or a team which includes a registered landscape architect, in establishing the layout of open space, housing units and clusters, streets, and lots. - Step One: Identification of Conservation Areas.

-Total Number of Minimum Number of

-Dwelling Units Affordable Dwelling Units

-1 to 7 units 0

-8 to 9 units 1

-10 to 15 units 2

-16 to 22 units 3

-23 to 26 units 4

-27 or more units 15% of the total number of

-dwelling units, rounded up to

-the next whole number

-8.3.12 OSRD 4-step Design Process.
-The application shall contain graphic and written material sufficient to demonstrate to the Planning Board that the four-step design process set forth below was performed by a registered landscape architect, or a team which includes a registered landscape architect, in establishing the layout of open space, housing units and clusters, streets, and lots.

-Step One: Identification of Conservation Areas.
 The first step in the design process shall be to identify, analyze, and incorporate in the plans the natural, hydrological and wetlands resources, wildlife habitat, scenic corridors and views, agriculture, horticulture and forestry operations, cultural resources and other natural and man-made features of value to the community that exist on the OSRD tract and immediate vicinity.
 In addition, the OSRD concept design shall be considered in the larger context of neighborhood character, transportation and transit services, district land use patterns, cultural issues and other factors that might affect, or be affected by, the OSRD.
-The outcome of Step One is both to identify likely open space protection areas, and to identify in a preliminary way the potentially developable parts of the OSRD tract.
+The outcome of Step

+One is both to identify likely open space protection areas, and to identify in a preliminary way the potentially developable parts of the OSRD tract.